Practice Makes Perfect in Sudden Cardiac Arrest Response

 Regular, quality training doesn’t just benefit medical responders.

-Training in CPR and use of AEDs helps community members to overcome the fear and uncertainty regarding what to do when faced with a medical emergency, increasing their confidence and willingness to respond.
+Training in CPR and use of an automated external defibrillator (AED) helps community members to overcome the fear and uncertainty regarding what to do when faced with a medical emergency, increasing their confidence and willingness to respond.

 RELATED ARTICLE: Are you ready to help?